hpc-carpentry/hpc-python/_episodes/04-dicts.md

 > ```
 > {: .output}
 >
-> Depending on your version of Python, the dictionary will either be in order, or out of order.
+> Depending on your version of Python, the dictionary will either be in order,
-> If you are on Python 3.6+ dictionaries are ordered.
+> or out of order.
+If you are on Python 3.6+ dictionaries are ordered.
 >
-> Iterate through and print the dictionary's keys in both forward and reverse order.
+> Iterate through and print the dictionary's keys in both forward and reverse
+> order.
 >
-> (To iterate through the dict in a specific order, you will need to sort the keys using the `sorted()` function) {: .callout}
+> (To iterate through the dict in a specific order, you will need to sort the
+> keys using the `sorted()` function.)
+{: .callout}